aGhandhii/pipelined-arm64-processor/README.md

 Based on the LEGv8 specification in *Computer Organization and Design, The Hardware Software Interface: ARM EDITION* by David A. Patterson and John L. Hennessy.

+This project is an adaptation of a Lab from my university coursework.

+### **While this code is open-source, submitting copied code for a grade at any educational institution is considered plagarism.**

 ## File Structure Overview

 Folder | Description